 Criteria and guidelines

-Unique logos can be developed for specialized offerings that originate from or are supported by the university but are marketed to a separate and distinct audience relative to the primary academic, research, and service mission of the university.
+Unique logos can be developed for specialized offerings that originate from and are supported by the university but are marketed to a separate and distinct audience relative to the primary academic, research, and service mission of the university.
 These offerings must have the resources necessary to successfully maintain, protect, and build their individual product brands.

 - Leverage black and gold and follow color palette guidelines.